Calculating principal eigen-functions of non-negative integral kernels: particle approximations and applications: Abstract

 \section{Abstract}

-Perron-Frobenius theory treats the existence of a positive eigen-vector associated with the principal eigen-value $\lambda_{\star}$ of a non-negative matrix, say $Q$.
-A simple method for approximating this eigen-vector involves computing the iterate $\lambda_{\star}^{-n}Q^{\left(n\right)}$, for large $n$.
-In the more general case that $Q$ is a non-negative integral kernel, an extended Perron-Frobenius theory applies, but it is typical that neither the principal eigen-function nor the iterate $\lambda_{\star}^{-n}Q^{(n)}$ can be computed exactly.
-In this setting we propose and study an interacting particle algorithm which yields a numerical approximation of the principal eigen-function and the associated twisted Markov kernel.
-We study a collection of random integral operators underlying the algorithm, address some of their mean and path-wise properties, and obtain $L_{r}$ error estimates.
-Examples are provided in the context of a classical neutron model studied by Harris, a Bellman optimality equation and a rare event estimation problem.
-For the rare event problem we show how the proposed algorithm allows unbiased approximation of a Markov importance sampling method by conditional simulation.
+Often in applications such as rare events estimation or optimal control it is required that one calculates the principal eigen-function and eigen-value of a non-negative integral kernel.
+Except in the finite-dimensional case, usually neither the principal eigen-function nor the eigen-value can be computed exactly.
+In this paper, we develop numerical approximations for these quantities.
+We show how a generic interacting particle algorithm can be used to deliver numerical approximations of the eigen-quantities and the associated so-called ``twisted'' Markov kernel as well as how these approximations are relevant to the aforementioned applications.
+In addition, we study a collection of random integral operators underlying the algorithm, address some of their mean and path-wise properties, and obtain $L_{r}$ error estimates.
+Finally, numerical examples are provided in the context of importance sampling for computing tail probabilities of Markov chains and computing value functions for a class of stochastic optimal control problems. {} \\ Keywords: interacting particle methods, eigen-functions, rare events estimation, optimal control, diffusion Monte Carlo